emacs-sideline/sideline/README.md

   ...
 ```

-Some backends require extra setup. `sideline-flycheck` is one of that backend:
+Some backends require extra setup. `sideline-flycheck` is one of that backends:

 ```elisp
 (use-package sideline-flycheck